Birmingham City disrupted by Leeds transfer bid ahead of Sunderland game

 Birmingham City are bracing themselves for another bid from Leeds United for George Hall, according to the latest reports.

-The Blues are in action against Swansea City in the Championship on Tuesday evening and will then face Sunderland at St Andrew’s Stadium on Friday before the World Cup break comes into effect.
+The Blues drew 2-2 against Swansea City in the Championship on Tuesday evening and will now face Sunderland at St Andrew’s Stadium on Friday before the World Cup break comes into effect.

 However, Leeds United are said to be lining up a new bid for Birmingham City youngster Hall after having a £3million offer rejected.
 That’s according to “sources” from Football Insider.